Looking for the best apps to save money in Nigeria?

 Why I Advise Against Saving In Regular Banks

-What is the essence of leaving your money in the bank if all they do is get deducted by?
+What is the essence of leaving your money in the bank if all they do is get deducted?

 Most traditional banks claim to pay certain savings interests, but we know how meager the rates are.
 Saving in traditional banks turns out to be a sure way to lose money gradually.

-If you are tired of losing money and need to know which app is best for saving money in Nigeria, don’t stop reading this post.
+If you are tired of losing money and need to know how to save money in Nigeria securely, don’t stop reading this post.

-PiggyVest is one of the safest online savings & investment platforms in Nigeria.
-Since it launched in 2016, Piggyvest has continued to offer outstanding services to over a million users; with more and more people joining every day.
+Piggyvest is one of the safest saving apps in Nigeria.
+Since its launch in 2016, Piggyvest continues to offer outstanding services and even investment opportunities to over a million users; with more and more people joining every day.

 With Piggyvest, you can save, invest and manage your funds at impressive interest rates.
 Piggyvest offers up-to 36% annually, depending on your savings plan.